Coinemy/coapy/doc/domain.rst

   .. note::

-     This refines :coapsect:`4.5`
+     This refactors :coapsect:`4.5` by leveraging more precise terminology, and eliminates the unnecessary text related to relaxed rules that explicitly authorize an implementation to do things that result in behavior that is externally indistinguishable from having satisfied the requirement.

-* A message transmission is :dfn:`outstanding (at the message layer)` if it is unresolved.
+* A message transmission is :dfn:`outstanding (at the message layer)` if it is `unresolved`.

 * An endpoint R :dfn:`responds to` (or :dfn:`is responsive to`) endpoint S with respect to a message transmission to R if